 I see online products from multiple dimensions - as an engineer making the impossible possible, as an architect turning exponential loads to linear, as a product maker turning linear growth to exponential, and as an artist - connecting unspoken desires into shareable delights, and few things make me happier than product feedback and growing business curves.

 Photo of Antennas on tin shacks in the Varna slums by Anna Hristova.
 I grew up in a small rural river town in Bulgaria without English teachers or traffic lights.
 When cable came to our town in 1994, I learned conversational English by watching Cartoon Network.
 At the time, just after the fall of Communism, tin shacks in even the poorest of gypsy communities in Varna were lacking running water or sanitation, but they all had small satellite dishes on the roof.
 I realized how much stories and media feed the soul to keep spirits up, even when the body is suffering.

 My friends and I competed to get into language schools to study the languages that had the best content on cable (only 2 channels were in Bulgarian).
-I taught myself how to code by using my rudimentary english and w3schools, and I volunteeed at internet cafes to be allowed to build web sites after hours.
+The internet blew me away with its ability to connect brains anywhere on the planet.
+I taught myself how to code by using my rudimentary english and w3schools.com, and volunteered at internet cafes to be allowed to build web sites after hours.
 A few years later I won second place at the first Bulgarian National Olympiad in Information Technologies.
 A wonderful small US College accepted me, and I moved to the US to do more of what I love.
 Coding is the new literacy.
-If writing gives you self expression, coding gives you the ability invent thing used by billions of people.
+If writing gives you self expression, coding gives you the ability to invent products and services used by billions of people.

 If you can build, you can shape your world, not just talk about it.